19hours/carter/README.md

 1. Rental of cars
 2. Carpark recommender
-3. Cost Tracker
+3. Cost Advisor
-4. Routing
-5. Point of interest recommendation
+4. Directions to carpark or car rental
-6. Text to Speech for searching options while driving or readback to drivers when they are driving (optional)
+5. Text to Speech for Directions

 ## Deployment